(Any views expressed on my website are mine and do not reflect the the views of my employer(s).)

 University of Iowa National Scholars Award (2008 – 2012)

-Have used Python for data analysis (pandas, numpy, scipy, astropy, etc.) and data visualization (matplotlib) on nine publications.
+Have used Python for data analysis (e.g., pandas, numpy, scipy, and astropy) and data visualization (matplotlib) on nine publications.

-Written code to take Planet Hunters citizen scientists' classifications and aggregate them into transit detections.
+Wrote code to ingest Planet Hunters citizen scientists' classifications and aggregate them into transit detections.

-Developed a user weighting system for thousands of Planet Hunters users by using synthetic data.
+Developed a user weighting system for thousands of Planet Hunters users using classifications of synthetic data.

 Minor experience in creating movies and 3D figures.